pysingh-dev/django-allauth/README.rst

 ==========================
-Welcome to django-allauth!
+https://github.com/pennersr/django-allauth/ version 0.40.0 with some updates
 ==========================

-https://github.com/pennersr/django-allauth/ version 0.40.0 with some updates